 - Check your program for improper language.

-- read the temperature from the sensor,
+- read the humidity from the sensor,

 - use the LED matrix,